ai-summer-of-code/aisoc-sequel-tracks/README.md

 **These tracks are not for entirely new comers to AI, ML or LLMs!**

-UPDATE: We are adding a **community edition** track for beginners.
+**UPDATE:** We are adding a **community edition** track for beginners.
 This track is designed for those who missed AISOC Season 1 or want to build the fundamentals first, before diving into the specialist tracks.
 See [Track 0](https://github.com/ai-summer-of-code/aisoc-sequel-tracks/#track-0-aisoc-community-edition-for-beginners) for more details.

+**NOTE:** Certifications and digital credentials will be issued at the end of these tracks.

 <p align="left">
   <br>